blueskyfish/web-from-folder/readme.md

 # Web From Folder

 > A small node js application, that deliver html app from a local folder.
+It may also for the easy or Try testing
+> any HTML Spnipptes be used.
+There are the internal directory `web`.

 ## Requirement